22nd Century (band): History

 22nd Century placed first via popular vote in a nationwide indie contest sponsored by Supernova entitled Band on the Run, and played several venues in Western Canada and New York.
 During the contest performances, Randy Rampage joined the group on stage for a few songs.
 The band sold or streamed well over 5,000,000 songs globally from numerous sites.

 In 2011, Vancouver's Jesus Krysler joined the band as second guitarist.
 The band rapidly climbed the ReverbNation charts, reaching No. 1 (locally) and No. 21 (nationally), and appeared on the front cover of Punk Globe magazine.
 The second video from Where's Howie!?, based on the title track, was launched in August 2011.

-Jesus Krysler died of a suspected heart attack in February of 2018, at age 57; Zippy, Duane and guitarist Danny Nargang (Kick Axe) played at his funeral service.
+Jesus Krysler died of a suspected heart attack in February 2018, at age 57; Zippy, Duane and guitarist Danny Nargang (Kick Axe) played at his funeral service.

 Zippy Pinhead, who had been battling heart disease, died of a suspected heart attack in Vancouver on March 13, 2019, at age 57.

 Tim Plommer went into the financial/investment world.
 Gaupholm became a web analyst.
 Coles continues as a musician.
 Duane Nickull went into the software industry and then into politics, running as a candidate for the Green Party of British Columbia.